Last time on Supervised Learning’s Got Talent, we were introduced to the talented decision maker of the show, Logistic Regression.

 Here’s yet another example of the Decision Tree in action:

-If you’re intuitive, you may saying to yourself: Okay, yeah great Decision Trees asks lots of questions, but how do they know what’s the best question to ask next?
+If you’re intuitive, you may say to yourself: Okay, yeah, great.
+Decision Trees ask lots of questions, but how do they know which question to ask next?

 📚 Information Gain